ctm/mb2-doc/src/series/2023/wsop-style.md

 ## Leaderboard

-Mb2 knows which tournaments belong to this series and there will be a "WSOPS Leaderboard" available from the lobby.
+Mb2 knows which tournaments belong to this series and there is a "WSOPS 2023 LEADERBOARD" menu entry reachable from the top-line in the lobby.
+It's in the middle of the reports drop-down, which is the first small icon to the right of the circled-i.
+The reports drop-down icon itself consists of three horizontal lines, each with a dot before it.

 The leaderboard tracks [Fun Money](../fun_money.md).
 Each of the tournaments had an FM 200 buy-in and Fun Money is awarded using the [BARGE Unified Payout